trpkit/trpk.it/README.md

 ## trpk.it

-URL shortening service built for [Trpkit LLC](https://trpkit.com) and its products.
+URL shortener service built for [Trpkit LLC](https://trpkit.com) and its products.

 ### License